 You should not hire a tax accountant on the spur of the moment but rather spend time interviewing them to determine their qualifications and experience.
 If they are not freelancers, look up their name online or the company’s name for which they work.
 Anyone who has a complaint should be dismissed.
 Inquire about their qualifications and memberships in professional accounting organizations.
 Check references, particularly from similar companies, to see if the individual is dependable and has created error-free results.
 Ask about their prices and also how they are added, like on an hourly or even per tax return basis.

 Tax accountants may also charge additional fees for services such as phone calls, so be sure to inquire about this upfront to avoid unpleasant surprises later.
 To ensure good service, be picky when selecting a tax accountant.
 Ask around for the best price, but don’t go with the cheapest option.
-For example, a tax accountant is not the best person to do your taxes.
+For example, a tax accountant is not the best person to do your yearly GST filing.
 It should be simple to locate a freelance accountant, either in person or online.